openlookeng/hetu-core/hetu-docs/en/installation/odbc.md

 ### System Requirements

-* This driver provides only the 64-bit installation package.
-Ensure that the OS is Windows 10 64-bit.
+The machine that the ODBC driver is installed must meet the following requirements:

+* One of the following operating systems:
+  * Windows 10 (64 bit)
+  * Windows Server 2016 (64 bit)
-* Ensure that the installation disk has more than 100 MB available space.
+* 180 MB of available disk space.

 ### Procedure

 Before installing the driver, ensure that you have the administrator rights.

-1. Double-click the **hetu-odbc-win64.msi** installation package.
+1. Double-click the msi installation package.
 The welcome page is displayed.
 Click **Next**.
 2. The second page is the user agreement. accept the terms and click **Next**.
 3. On the third page, select an installation mode.
 You are advised to select **Complete**.
 4. On the fourth page, select an installation path and click **Next**.